iPad 6 Wi-Fi Front Facing Camera Replacement

 Step 12

-- Gently slide the opening pick along the top edge of the device, but stop just shy of the front camera—don’t get too close, we don’t want any accidental selfies!
+- Gently slide the opening pick along the top edge of the device, stopping just shy of the front camera.

 Step 13

-- Gently pull the pick out until just the tip stays tucked between the digitizer and frame.
+- Gently tug the pick out so just the tip stays tucked between the screen and the frame.

-- Carefully slide the pick over the front camera to loosen up that adhesive.
+- Slide that pick smoothly above the front camera to loosen up the adhesive.

-- Keep the pick resting near the right side of the front camera before moving on to the next step.
+- Leave the pick chilling near the right side of the front camera before you keep going.

 Step 14

-- Pop that pick back in and gently slide it toward the top-right corner of your device to fully break free from the adhesive's grip.
+- Grab your pick and slide it up towards the top-right corner of your device to fully break the top adhesive seal.
+Nice and smooth!

-- Keep the pick snug in the top-right corner to stop that sneaky adhesive from re-sticking!
+- Keep that pick snug in the top-right corner to make sure the adhesive doesn’t decide to stick back together.

 Step 15

-- Warm up an iOpener and stick it on the right edge of your device for a solid two minutes to get things nice and toasty.
+- Grab an iOpener and give it a quick heat-up.
+Then, press it gently onto the right edge of your device for about two minutes to soften things up.

 Tools Used